gadget/paperboy/index.md

 Your backend application needs to include a paperboy-connector library to make it able to talk to Paperboy.

 TODO: example with Java

+### Security checklist
+* Paperboy should use WebSocket over SSL: authorization tokens are sent over the WS connection, therefore it's essential to protect that traffic from MITM attacks
+* Authenticate the REST endpoint used for token generation: only logged-in users in your application should be able to generate tokens
+* Let the WebSocket server know which exact origins are allowed, do not use the * wildcard